 - How to critically review survey questions.

 Dr. Jessica Breaugh is a postdoctoral fellow and former PhD researcher from the Hertie School.
-She currently works in the Horizon 2020 TROPICO project examining collaboration in the context of digitalization in the public sector.
+She currently works in the Horizon 2020 TROPICO project examining collaboration in the context of digitalisation in the public sector as well as as REFMIG, an ERC project, examining the fairness and procedural justice at the UNHCR.
 Her PhD focused on an empirical analysis of motivation in the public sector across Europe.
 Her survey-based research can be found in journals such as Public Management Review and Public Policy and Administration.

 Instructional Course Designer